 - Dice the pumpkin and cauliflower into roughly similar sized pieces for an even roast.

-- Don't be tempted to add the cauliflower along with the pumpkin at the start of cook time as it will likely burn.
+- Don't be tempted to add the cauliflower along with the pumpkin at the start of the cook time as it will likely burn.

 - This recipe makes a fairly thick soup.
 Add another half or a full cup of vegetable stock if you prefer a thinner consistency.